angularexample/mfe-angular-react-nx/README.md

 ### Add Jsx to the Host TsConfig

-Open the host tsconfig.json file.
+Open the host tsconfig file.

 `apps/host/tsconfig.json`